princeolivier78/M3U-Loader-for-Live-Channels-App/TroubleShoot.md

 M3u plalist :

-use google search for free m3u8 streams there plenty of them out there then use my format and just add the streams :)
+search on google or github.com for free m3u8 streams and xmltv there plenty of them out there then use my format and just add the streams :)